 - 1.1 The Head or Deputy Headteacher may investigate incidents which potentially give rise to a breach of the Academy's policies on behaviour and discipline, or may appoint a member of staff (usually a member of the Senior Leadership Team) to carry out the investigation. - 1.2 The investigation and any interviews or meetings which take place with pupils will be conducted fairly, in a way which is appropriate in a school environment, and without being formal or legalistic in nature. - 1.3 The pupils involved will be interviewed as part of the investigation and given the opportunity to state their version of events.
 Where pupils are at risk of disciplinary action, they will usually be accompanied by a member of staff not involved in the incident or the investigation while they are interviewed. - 1.4 Pupils who are clearly only witnesses and not at risk of disciplinary action may be interviewed without an additional member of staff being present. - 1.5 Parents do not need to be notified in advance that interviews are taking place, and their consent is not required (although they may be invited to attend an interview in the case of potentially serious breaches, where the Academy deems it appropriate to do so). - 1.6 The pupil will be asked to make a statement, and / or a written record of the interview will be made by the interviewing member of staff.
 Pupils will be asked to sign and date their statement or the written record of interview, confirming it to be true and accurate. - 1.7 CCTV footage may be viewed and pupils' desks, lockers and / or personal belongings may be searched during the course of an investigation.
 See Appendix 6 of this policy for the Academy's policy on searching and confiscation. - 1.8 It may sometimes be necessary to delay or suspend an investigation where external agencies such as the police or social services are involved and have recommended this.
 A decision to delay or suspend an investigation will take into account advice from appropriate external agencies, and will be subject to periodic review.
-In relation to alleged sexual violence or sexual harassment, the Academy will have regard to KCSIE and the Academy's designated safeguarding lead (or a deputy) will take a leading role on decisions. - 1.9 Where the Head or Deputy Headteacher has appointed a senior member of staff to investigate an incident which may result in formal exclusion from the Academy, the investigating member of staff will fully report the outcome of their investigation to the Head or Deputy Headteacher to enable an informed decision to be made. - 2.
-Removal from the Classroom / Suspension Pending Further Investigation / Enquiries - 2.1 Where the incident is serious and / or complex and it has not been possible to complete the full investigation and / or conduct all enquiries on the day that the incident occurred or was brought to the attention of the Academy, the pupil may be removed from the classroom while the investigation continues and / or enquiries are made (for example, consideration of a managed move).
+In relation to alleged sexual violence or sexual harassment, the Academy will have regard to KCSIE and the Academy's designated safeguarding lead (or a deputy) will take a leading role on decisions. - 1.9 Where the Head or Deputy Headteacher has appointed a senior member of staff to investigate an incident which may result in formal exclusion from the Academy, the investigating member of staff will fully report the outcome of their investigation to the Head or Deputy Headteacher to enable an informed decision to be made.

+2. Removal from the Classroom / Suspension Pending Further Investigation / Enquiries classroom while the investigation continues and / or enquiries are made (for example, consideration of a managed move).
 During this time the pupil is entitled to receive the equivalent of full-time education provision.
 The period of removal from the classroom should be taken into account by the Head or Deputy Headteacher when determining the final consequence.